gmjordan/struts2.mustache.java/README.md

 Steps to include:

-1. Include the [mustache.java](https://github.com/spullara/mustache.java) project in your app
+- include the [mustache.java](https://github.com/spullara/mustache.java) project in your app

 Maven dependency information (ie. for most common cases you will just need the `compiler` module):